Rating and value of works, drawings, paintings by Gen Paul

 Appraising your property

-If you own a work by Gen Paul, don't hesitate to request a free appraisal by filling out our online form.
-A member of our team of experts and certified auctioneers will contact you to provide an estimate of the market value of your Gen Paul work.
+A member of our team of experts and licensed auctioneers will contact you to provide an estimate of the market value of your work. .

 If you are considering selling your work, our specialists will also guide you through the various alternatives available to obtain the best possible price, taking into account market trends and the specific features of each work.